Updated as of December 2022

 - Individuals must wear a mask while on university-sponsored public transportation (e.g., GUTS buses, shuttles, vans).

-- Individuals must wear a mask in University health care facilities (e.g., Student Health Center, CAPS, One Medical testing sites).
+- Individuals must wear a mask in University health care facilities (e.g., Student Health Center and CAPS testing sites).

 - Individuals in, or recently released from, quarantine or isolation must wear a mask for the full 10 days from the date of exposure or infection, consistent with DC Health guidance and CDC guidance.